Filter with fields

 Add as Grouping

-Select Add as Grouping to add the field to the Group by clause in the query builder.
+Select Add as Grouping to add the field to the Grouped by clause in the query builder.
 The table transforms from individual log rows into aggregated groups, showing each unique value and its count.

-This provides a shortcut to group results by a field directly from the Fields panel without opening the Group by dropdown.
+This provides a shortcut to group results by a field directly from the Fields panel without opening the Grouped by dropdown.
 After grouping, select any group row to open a drilldown panel for focused investigation of that group.

 Field statistics